wxjiao/ParroT/README.md

 ### Finetune
 We modify the example script of language modeling in transformers for finetuning, i.e., `run_clm.py` with the built in HuggingFace `Trainer`.
 So it would be easy to get started if you are familiar with `run_clm.py`.
 Also, this script supports data streaming, which might be helpful for handling larger datasets.
 [DeepSpeed ZeRO stage 3](https://github.com/microsoft/DeepSpeed) is adopted for model parallel.

+The resulting finetuning scripts are named as `run_clm_llms.py` and `run_clm_lora.py` for full model training and LoRA training, respectively.
+Theoretically, the `run_clm_lora.py` script can handle both full model and LoRA by specifying the arguments.
+But we also keep the former one for full model in consideration of safe development.

 LLaMA-7b:
 - Original weights for the LLaMA models can be obtained by filling out this [Form](https://docs.google.com/forms/d/e/1FAIpQLSfqNECQnMkycAp2jP4Z9TFX0cGR4uf7b_fBxjY_OjhJILlKGA/viewform)